I remember just after high school when I first started talking about wanting to go live in another country, I got a mixed response.

 This world is amazing

-I've walked on the Great Wall of China.
 I've toured the Auschwitz concentration camp and saw the rooms where so many souls lost their lives.
 I've sailed around a castle.
-I've sang and danced in front of hundreds of Chinese onlookers.
+I've sang and danced in front of hundreds of onlookers.
 I met an elderly Hungarian man who practiced his English with me on a rickety train one night.
 I've ridden my bike along the Baltic Sea.
-I've said goodnight to 50 students as I tucked them into their tiny beds side by side at the Chinese boarding school.
+I've said goodnight to 50 students as I tucked them into their tiny beds side by side at the school I was teaching at.

 I've had experiences that I never dreamed I ever would and now I have so much hope looking forward to the new adventures I'll have in my future.